Anatrax/HART-User-Interface/README.md

 ---------------
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b username/amazing-feature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin username/amazing-feature`)
-5. Open a Pull Request
+5. Open a pull request onto the `develop` branch of the official repository

 <a name="license"></a>
 License
 -----------
 Distributed under the GNU Public License.
-See `LICENSE` for more information.
+See [`LICENSE`][license] for more information.

 <a name="contacts"></a>
 Contacts
 -----------
 <!-- Your Name - @your_twitter - example@example.com -->
+**Maintainer**: Samuel D. Villegas - villegsa@oregonstate.edu

 <a name="donate"></a>
 Support the Project